geudde/attic-chest/pages/04.season-3/16.meeting-37/09.expectation/docs.md

 Yet ah not doomed to anchor there
 Tis gone! and leaves no trace behind
 Save where the moonbeam points out where
-The bliss of Hope illum’d her mind.
+The bliss of hope illum’d her mind.

 As Zama watch’d the glitt’ring mast
 And fondly hop’d the vessel bore
 All that might recompense the past
-And her loved absent Lord restore.
+And her loved absent lord restore.

 Again a distant speck appears,
 And Zama is deceived no more
-The Hero lives to chase her fears
+The hero lives to chase her fears
 To say “We meet to part no more.”

 H